 Have you tried offering lower-priced options before and it didn’t work?
 It likely didn’t work because you weren’t reducing the level of service to reflect the lower prices.

-You can profitably service small clients if you’re strategic about it—if you structure things properly from the beginning.
-Offering lower-priced options can be a good way to build your sales funnel—sell people small projects or packages, and then move at least some of them to higher-ticket work.
+You can profitably service small clients if you’re strategic about it, by structuring things properly from the beginning.
+This can be a good way to build your sales funnel—sell people small projects or packages as your foot in the door, and then upsell at least some of them to higher-ticket work.

 Agencies offering lower-priced options

-Let’s look at some agencies doing profitable work at lower price-points:
+Let’s look at examples of agencies doing profitable work at lower price-points:

-I’ve seen this myself as an agency consultant and coach—let’s look at what you can learn from my approach.
+I’ve seen this myself as an agency advisor; let’s look at what you can learn from my approach.

 How I do smaller-scale work profitably